yasmk/dlt-auto/README.md

 ## Types
 Example types so far are
-append_only: streaming table from one source (delta table)
+-append_only: streaming table from one source (delta table)
-upsert: upsert data from one source (delta table)
+-upsert: upsert data from one source (delta table)
-sql: can pass a fixed sql query or a parameterised one to create an MV
+-sql: can pass a fixed sql query or a parameterised one to create an MV
-custom: custom user function
+-custom: custom user function

 These can have expectations if they're defined in the config